signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

-SigSRF and mediaTest software reached a milestone in 1Q 2018, now in use or deployed with more 20 customers.
+SigSRF and mediaTest software reached a milestone in 1Q 2018, now in use or deployed with more than 20 customers.
 Here are some new features added recently:

 * USB audio support.
 There are some pics below showing the Focusrite 2i2 in action